Collaboration and Communication

 Integrated approaches that link conservation action across watersheds provide benefits to coral reefs.
 Photo © Jordan Robins/TNC Photo Contest 2019

-Water quality monitoring is usually conducted by local government agencies, but partnering with local organizations and volunteers can expand capacity, build understanding of the issue, and help protect people and the environment by motivating behavior changes that benefit the ecosystem.
-Engaging community members in the process helps them see the problems first-hand and serve as champions to communicate findings and build support for solutions.
-It also provides managers and scientists much needed support on-the-ground and can facilitate partnerships with universities, non-governmental organizations, government agencies, and local researchers.
+Engaging community members in wastewater monitoring can help them see the problems first-hand and motivate them to serve as champions to communicate findings and build support for solutions.
+It also provides managers much needed support on-the-ground and can facilitate partnerships with universities, non-governmental organizations, government agencies, and local researchers.

 Collaborating with the WASH Sector

-Sharing expertise between conservation and Water, Sanitation, and Hygiene (WASH) practitioners is critical to developing sustainable sanitation solutions that protect people, natural resources, and ecosystems.
-Marine managers’ knowledge of ocean ecosystems is essential for developing solutions that address threats to both marine life and human health.
-On pages 16 - 18, A Practitioner's Guide for Ocean Wastewater Pollution highlights key sectors that managers can collaborate with: local and national governments, industry partners, philanthropists, public health workers, and more.
-WASH initiatives can improve people’s access to clean water for drinking and safe disposal of human waste and raise awareness of good hygiene practices to reduce the spread of disease.
+Sharing expertise between conservation and Water, Sanitation, and Hygiene (WASH) practitioners is critical to developing sustainable sanitation solutions.
+WASH initiatives improve people’s access to clean water for drinking and safe disposal of human waste and raise awareness of good hygiene practices to reduce the spread of disease.
 These initiatives can include a wide variety of projects:

 • Education programs in schools and communities